wpisailbot/boat/DOCS.md

 `AllocateMessage` just takes a template argument for the type of the message you are constructing and returns a valid pointer.

+### Testing queues

+In some cases, you may not want to expose your queues outside of your process.
+This is mostly useful in the case of the writing tests, where you may, instead of running multiple processes, run each node as a separate thread.
+By having the queues private to a single process, you can avoid worrying about running multiple tests at once, or with some previous process having left the queues in an inconsistent state.

+The code in `ipc/test_queue.*` implements this.
+The `TestQueue` class provides an interface identical to that of the boost message_queue, and the `Queue` class chooses which to use based on a `testing_` flag.

+These are implemented by just keeping track of queues in a large, statically defined, `std::map`, with each element in the map having a key of the queue name and contents corresponding to the actual data.

+See the actual code of `TestQueue` for comments on how it works.

 ### IPC Discussion

 The elephant in the room with respect to all of this IPC is, of course, why not